 Sporcle has developed a website that teams can use to submit their answers.
-When you next play trivia, whether it’s a virtual game or an in-person one, you’ll designate one Team Captain to submit answers on your team’s behalf.
-Instead of picking up a pen and paper answer sheet like you would at an in-person event, the Team Captain will go to a link on the most conveniently located device available to them.
+When you next play trivia, whether it’s a virtual game or an in-person one, you’ll designate one person to submit answers on your team’s behalf.
+Instead of picking up a pen and paper answer sheet like you would at an in-person event, the person submitting answers will go to a link on the most conveniently located device available to them.

-Whether it’s a smartphone at the bar or a laptop for a virtual game, the Team Captain will see this screen:
+Whether it’s a smartphone at the bar or a laptop for a virtual game, they will see this screen:

-The trivia host will provide a unique game code, the team gets to come up with their team name, and then the Team Captain will hit the “Join Game” button!
+The trivia host will provide a unique game code, the team gets to come up with their team name, and then hit the “Join Game” button!

 From there, the team will have a given amount of time to discuss answers and decide on wagers, just like normal.
-When it comes time to submit an answer, the Team Captain will type the answer into the field, select a wager value, and hit “Submit Answer.”
+When it comes time to submit an answer, type the answer into the field, select a wager value, and hit “Submit Answer.”

 No need to write anything down by hand, no need to stand up, and no need to turn in a paper answer slip!